cryptosubh/blog/about.md

 musical theater, bridge, yoga, thrift store shopping, the New York Times crossword puzzle, and watching baseball, basketball, and football.

-### Intended Audience

-Anyone who has taken a college-level statistics class and an object-oriented programming class.

 ### Tutoring